This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Higashi Chaya District

-I honestly think that Higashi Chaya District is one of the most picturesque parts of Kanazawa.
+I think that Higashi Chaya District is one of the most picturesque parts of Kanazawa.
 It is a part of Japan that is still untouched by time.
-Specifically, you will feel like you stepped back in time when you are there.
+You will feel like you stepped back in time when you are there.

-For one thing, Higashi Chaya District is a great place to just wander around for awhile and soak up the “Old Japan” atmosphere.
+For one thing, Higashi Chaya District is a great place to just wander around for a while and soak up the ancient Japanese atmosphere.

-Most of the streets in Higashi Chaya District are lined with wooden two-story tea houses.
-The upper floors of the tea houses are faced with sliding wooden shutters which would be open in the day or when there was a party going on.
+As you are strolling around, you will notice that most of the streets in Higashi Chaya District are lined with wooden two-story buildings.
+The upper floors of the buildings are faced with sliding wooden shutters.

 While it is no longer possible to see a samurai, Kanazawa is one of the few places in Japan where geisha still work.